laravel-enso/documentation/docs/guide/development.md

 Once everything else is configured, you may choose what files you want to have generated for you.

-Note that the options are interdepenent, so, for instance, if you choose the `routes` option, the generated routes will match the permissions you selected at the 3rd step.
+Note that the options are interdependent, so, for instance, if you choose the `routes` option, the generated routes will match the permissions you selected at the 3rd step.

 Simply choose the desired files from the list:
 * model, generates:
    - model class
-* migration, generates:
    - model table migration
+* structure, generates:
    - structure migration
 * routes, generates:
     - front end routes
     - back end routes